sumitmaji/kubernetes/install_k8s/dockerhook/README.md

 | `MAIN_CLASS`               | In case of springboot application, fully qualified main class. |                    |
 | `IMAGE_NAME`               | The name of the docker image.                                  | `sumit/$REPO_NAME` |
 | `REPO_NAME`                | The name of the repository in docker registry.                 |                    |

+- The port number the service is listening is `5002`.
+- The end which would receive the push messages `/process`.
+- Hostname is `dockerhook.default.svc.cloud.uat`.
+- The application code is present in [`server/index.js`](https://github.com/sumitmaji/kubernetes/blob/master/install_k8s/dockerhook/server/index.js).
+- The configuration files for build and push is present in [`config`](https://github.com/sumitmaji/kubernetes/blob/master/install_k8s/dockerhook/config) file.

 ## Configuration